Tiger Global and Ant Financial lead $500M investment in China’s shared housing startup Danke

 One much-criticized byproduct is the development of so-called “rental loans.”
 It goes like this: Housing operators would obtain loans in tenants’ names from banks or other lending institutions allegedly by obscuring relevant details from contracts.
 So when a tenant signs an agreement that they think binds them to rents, they have in fact agreed to take on loans and their “rent” payments become monthly loan repayments.

-Housing operators are keen to embrace such practices for the loans provide working capital for renovation and their pipeline of properties.
+Housing operators are keen to embrace such practices because the loans provide working capital for renovation and their pipeline of properties.
 On the other hand, the capital allows companies like Danke to lower deposits for cash-strapped young tenants.
 “There’s nothing wrong with the financial instrument itself,” suggested Shen.
 “The real issue is when the housing operator struggles to repay, so the key is to make sure the business is well-functioning.”

-Danke alongside competitors Ziroom and 5I5J has drawn fire for not fully informing tenants when signing contracts.
+Danke, alongside competitors Ziroom and 5I5J, has drawn fire for not fully informing tenants when signing contracts.
 Shen said his company is actively working to increase transparency.
 “We will make it clear to customers that what they are signing are loans.
 As long as we give them enough notice, there should be little risk involved.”